You don’t have to know how it ends. You only need to begin.

 How does this work, week to week?

 Once you register, you’ll get a message welcoming you to the course.
-The course itself begins on (NEXT SESSION TBD), when you’ll receive your first week of course material in your inbox, including a welcome video from me, course basics, and homework.
+The course itself begins on the first Wednesday after you sign up, when you’ll receive your first week of course material in your inbox, including a welcome video from me, course basics, and homework.
 Every week for three months, on Wednesdays, you’ll get course material, including homework, encouragement, and guidance in your inbox.
 On the first week of each month, you’ll get a new video from me, offering an overview for the month ahead.
 During the third month of the course, you’ll be prompted to send your introduction or chapter to me for editorial feedback, and you’ll receive a link to schedule your phone or Skype consult with me.

 Do I need to be somewhere in particular to take this course?